-Where current laws or regulations apply which specify a cooling-off period of two years (such as the Corporations Act 2001), the cooling-off period for Engagement Partners on PIE audits will now increase from two years to three years effective for periods beginning on or after 1 January 2019.
-This cooling-off period of three years is only applicable for periods beginning on or after 1 January 2019 and prior to 31 December 2023 (transition period).
-Subsequent to the end of the transition period, the Engagement Partner will be subject to a five year cooling-off period.
+Where current laws or regulations apply which specify a cooling-off period of 2 years, the cooling-off period for Engagement Partners on PIE audits will now increase from 2 years to 3 years effective for periods beginning on or after 1 January 2019.
+This cooling-off period of 3 years is only applicable for periods beginning on or after 1 January 2019 and prior to 31 December 2023 (transition period).
+Subsequent to the end of the transition period, the Engagement Partner will be subject to a 5 year cooling-off period.

-Where there are no applicable laws and regulations specifying a cooling-off period, then the coolingoff period for Engagement Partners on PIE audits will increase from two years to five years for periods beginning on or after 1 January 2019.
+Where there are no applicable laws and regulations specifying a cooling-off period then the cooling-off period for Engagement Partners on PIE audits will increase from 2 years to 5 years for periods beginning on or after 1 January 2019.